netmex/sqrip-woocommerce/README.txt

 The reference number is either created randomly or calculated on the basis of the order number.
 Inital 6 digits can be defined for easier identification.
 It automatically adapts to the IBAN format used.

 e) additional information
-On up to three lines additional information can be added to the QR invoice.
+On up to five lines or 160 characters additional information can be added to the QR invoice.
 This includes
 - the due date (The time given to the payer to settle the invoice may be communicated as text on the payment part.).
 - the order number (Be aware: sqrip not use the order# of the plugin "WoCommerce Sequential Order Numbers")
 - any additional text (e.g. URL of webshop, thank you message)